UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 _This finding aid compiles archival collecting, description, and preservation work performed by_

 _The revised finding aid compiles archival collecting, description, and preservation work performed by:_

+#### We use this statement to acknowledge separated published materials:
+_Published materials have been separated from the collection._